 STEPHEN LOVELY has been the Director of the Iowa Young Writers’ Studio since 2005.
 He has led twenty sessions of the program and hosted more than 1500 students.
 Stephen attended Kenyon College, where he majored in English, and the Iowa Writers’ Workshop, where he studied with Deborah Eisenberg, Margot Livesey, Ethan Canin, and Frank Conroy.
 His first novel, Irreplaceable, was published by Hyperion/Voice in 2009 and translated into German, Dutch, and Chinese.
 Irreplaceable received the Dana Award for the Novel and a James Michener-Copernicus Society of America Award.
 Stephen lives in Iowa City, and is working on a second novel.

 KIMBERLY MAHER is a visual artist and educator.
 She earned an MFA in Book Arts from the University of Iowa Center for the Book where she studied letterpress printing, papermaking, and bookbinding.
-Prior to attending Iowa, she recieved a BA in Book Arts from St. Ambrose University.
+Prior to attending Iowa, she received a BA in Book Arts from St. Ambrose University.
 Kim currently works as the Media, Social Practice & Design Studio Specialist at the University of Iowa School of Art & Art History.
 She teaches courses in book arts and works as a freelance project manager for the William Morris Archive.
 Kim resides in Iowa City where she prints limited edition artist books and ephemera under the imprint Following Moon Press.
 She is a letterpress printer and illustrator with a particular fondness for pop-up and movable book structures.
 Her work has been exhibited and collected throught the U.S. and abroad.
 In 2016 her work, Two Lives, received second runner-up for the Carl Hertzog Award for Excellence in Book Design.

 SARA MCGUIRK received an MFA in poetry from the Iowa Writers' Workshop in 2016, where she was an Iowa Arts Fellow and IYWP/Magid Center Fellow.
 She also holds a BA in English and Film Studies from the University of Notre Dame, where she received the Naughton Fellowship for Film Broadcasting, the Ernest Sandeen Award for Poetry, and held status as a USA Rugby Academic All-American.
 She has taught Creative Writing, Writing Commons, Writers in the Community, and Writing with Purpose and serves as the Women's Rugby Coach at the University of Iowa.
 Sara is currently finishing her first poetry collection as well as a feature-length, sci-fi screenplay.